 - I have specific questions relating to my admission status.
 Where can I get information?

 - Where can I get information about approximate cost of attendance for graduate students?

-- Will I be automatically accepted if I meet the neccessary grades for admission?
+- Will I be automatically accepted if I meet the necessary grades for admission?

-- How many students are accepted into the graduate law programs?
+- How many students are accepted per year?

 When should I apply?

 The deadline to apply to all graduate law programs (LL.M., D.C.L., Graduate Certificates) is December 15; the online admissions system opens in mid-October.
 Candidates are invited to apply as early as possible.
 McGill Graduate Law offers the September entrance only.

 For more information, see Graduate Law Admissions > Deadlines.